yukiang019/TouchSomeGrass/README.md

 Description

-As TouchSomeGrass is a personalised mental health app, every user will needs to be uniquely authenticated with their own account.
+As TouchSomeGrass is a personalised mental health app, every user will need to be uniquely authenticated with their own account.

 TouchSomeGrass has implemented 1 main sign-in method: